brendt/stitcher.io/src/content/blog/2020-04-14-event-sourced.md

 ## Event source all the things?!

 From playing around with event sourcing in some of our hobby projects, we were painfully aware that we shouldn't underestimate the complexity it adds.
-Furthermore, Greg Young stated that event sourcing a whole system is most often a bad idea — he has a [whole talk](*https://www.youtube.com/watch?v=LDW0QWie21s) on misconceptions about event sourcing, it's worth a watch!
+Furthermore, Greg Young stated that event sourcing a whole system is often a bad idea — he has a [whole talk](*https://www.youtube.com/watch?v=LDW0QWie21s) on misconceptions about event sourcing and is worth a watch!

 It was clear to us that we did not want to event source the whole application.
 It simply wouldn't make sense to do so.
 The only alternative was to find a way to combine a stateful system, together with an event sourced system.
 Surprisingly we couldn't find many resources on this topic.